Generative-Program-Analysis/icse23-artifact-evaluation/README.md

   - `src/main/scala/structure` contains algebraic structure definitions that are used to help high-level functional programming
   - `src/main/scala/utils` contains utilities
   - `src/main/scala/gensym` is the main directory of GenSym's implementation
-    - GenSym implements a few variants of code generation and backends, which are contained in `src/main/scala/engines`.
-The default and most mature backend is `src/main/scala/engines/ImpCPSEngine.scala` that generates CPS code and uses in-place update when possible.
+    - GenSym implements a few variants staged symbolic interpreters (i.e. compilers), which are contained in `src/main/scala/engines`.
+The default and most mature compile is `src/main/scala/engines/ImpCPSEngine.scala` that generates CPS code and uses in-place update when possible.
 - `src/test` contains testing infrastructure that are used in Github CI

-## 4. Evaluation Instructions
+## 4. Kick-the-Tires

-### Kick-the-Tires

 **Expected Time: <15 minutes**